icl-utk-edu/papi/src/components/cuda/README.md

 ```
 export LD_LIBRARY_PATH=$PAPI_CUDA_ROOT/lib64:$LD_LIBRARY_PATH
 ```
+## Hardware and Software Support

+To see the `cuda` component's current supported hardware and software please visit the GitHub wiki page [Cuda Component - Hardware and Software Support](https://github.com/icl-utk-edu/papi/wiki/Cuda-Component-%E2%80%90-Hardware-and-Software-Support).

 ## Partially Disabled Cuda Component
-As previously mentioned the `cuda` component supports three primary APIs to expose counters and controls for NVIDIA GPUs.
+As shown on the GitHub wiki page [Cuda Component - Hardware and Software Support](https://github.com/icl-utk-edu/papi/wiki/Cuda-Component-%E2%80%90-Hardware-and-Software-Support) the `cuda` component supports a total of three primary APIs to expose counters and controls for NVIDIA GPUs.

-The Event/Metric API only overlaps with the Perfworks API at CC 7.0 (V100).
+The Event/Metric APIs (Legacy) only overlaps with the PerfWorks Metrics API at CC 7.0 (V100).
 Meaning in the case of machines with NVIDIA GPUs with mixed compute capabilities e.g. P100 - CC 6.0 and A100 - CC 8.0 a choice must be made for which CCs the counters and controls will be exposed for.

 To allow for this choice to be made the `cuda` component supports being ***Partially Disabled***.
 Which means: